PROSTOX is Clinically Validated to Help Physicians Identify Patients at Risk of Developing Significant Late Genitourinary (GU) Toxicity

 Late grade ≥ 2 GU

-Explore our publications and learn how PROSTOX can transform your patients’ cancer care.
+Explore the research and learn how PROSTOX can impact your and your patients’ treatment selection.

 PROSTOX, a signature of late GU toxicity after SBRT radiotherapy in MIRAGE, a prospective trial